 A will distributes all assets after death.
 A life insurance company distributes the payout.
 A trust grants a third party authority to settle final affairs.
 As a result, each factor plays a separate role in the final “settling” process, but each must work together.
 Your lawyer will help you take care of the details of each item.
 However, working together, a life insurance policy, a will, and trust provide the following benefits.

 1. Help prevent confusion.

 If you haven’t already settled your end-of-life documents and affairs, make sure you contact your lawyer as soon as possible.

 Can You Designate Life Insurance Beneficiaries in Your Will?

 Remember, your life insurance is paid by the insurance company upon your death, so it is not technically part of your assets.
+Therefore, you should designate a beneficiary through your insurance policy.
 Your will distributes your assets.
 There is rarely a crossover between your will and your life insurance policy.

 The exception would be if all of your beneficiaries happen to die before you do and you never get the chance to name a new one.
 Life insurance proceeds are then paid to your estate and become assets.
 From there, rules of the will apply.

 Where Does the U.S. Will Registry Come In?